Ulta Lab Tests LogoContact Us

 Understanding Your Breast Cancer Risk: Essential Blood Tests

-Estrogen and Progesterone Tests: These hormones can affect the growth of some breast cancers.
-High levels might increase your risk.
+• Estrogen and Progesterone Tests These hormones can help some breast cancers grow.
+If your levels are high, you might be at greater risk.

-Benefits: Knowing you have a BRCA mutation can be tough but it also lets you take action.
-This might mean getting checked more often or talking about preventive surgery or medications.
+• Benefits: Finding out you have a BRCA mutation can be scary, but it also means you can do something about it.
+You might need more check-ups, or even talk about surgery or medicine to lower your risk before anything happens.

-CA 15-3 and CA 27.29: These are substances that might be higher if you have breast cancer.
-They're not usually used to find cancer at first, but they can help watch out for cancer coming back.
+• CA 15-3 and CA 27.29: These tests look for certain substances that might be higher if you have breast cancer.
+They aren't used to find cancer at first, but they help watch for signs it might be coming back.
+Benefits: If you're at high risk, watching these markers can help catch any problems early.
+Finding things early can mean better chances of treating it effectively.

 Why These Tests Matter